sLg00/nba-now-tui/readme.md

 persisting a ton of data.

-The app is also not fully leveraging Bubble Tea, since i wanted to keep the deep backend logic isolated from frontend in the early days, to make sure it's easy to jump off of Bubble Tea, if i don't like it.
+The app is also not fully leveraging Bubble Tea, since i wanted to keep the deep backend logic isolated from frontend in the early days, to make sure it's easy to jump off of Bubble Tea, if i didn't like it.
 But i do like it, so i have bit of refactoring to do at some point.

 **Currently only tested on Linux, because that's where i use it.** /shrug